Enabling Efficient Attack Investigation via Human-in-the-Loop Security Analysis: Introduction

-However, existing approaches have significant limitations for a timely and thorough investigation.
-Search-based approaches~\cite{gao2018aiql,shu2018threat} leverage domain-specific query languages (DSLs) to search for subgraph patterns of system events that may indicate malicious behaviors.
-However, a key limitation is that their DSLs can only search for events that are located within a close subgraph neighborhood.
-Thus, these approaches cannot efficiently reveal faraway events on a long-range attack sequence, which is observed in many of the attacks these days due to their sophisticated, multi-stage nature~\cite{milajerdi2019holmes}.
-Tracking-based approaches assume causal dependencies between system entities that are involved in the same system event (\eg a process reading a file)~\cite{backtracking,ma2016protracer,liu2018priotracker,ji2017rain}.
-Based on this assumption, these approaches track the dependencies from a Point of Interest (POI) event (\eg an alert event like the creation of a suspicious file) and construct a system dependency graph, in which nodes represent system entities and edges represent system events.
-By inspecting the dependency graph, security analysts can reveal the attack sequence by reconstructing the chain of events that lead to the POI event.
-However, due to the dependency explosion problem~\cite{reduction}, the dependency graph could be gigantic (containing $>$100K edges) and many of the edges are not relevant to the attack (\eg events that perform irrelevant system activities like loading system libraries).
-As a result, it is difficult for security analysts to efficiently reason the graph and identify attack-relevant parts.
+Existing provenance-based attack investigation approaches often leverage causal dependency tracking~\cite{backtracking,backtracking2, liu2018priotracker,fang2022backpropagating,kwon2018mci,ma2016protracer,lee2013high}.
+These approaches model the control/data flow dependencies between system entities in a system event, track the dependencies from a Point-of-Interest (POI) event (\eg an alert event like a process creating a suspicious file), and construct a dependency graph, which is a subgraph of the whole system provenance graph.
+Security analysts can inspect the dependency graph to reveal the attack sequence by reconstructing the chain of events that lead to the POI event.
+However, due to \textbf{\emph{the lack of fine-grained user control}} of the tracking process, these approaches suffer from dependency explosion: the generated dependency graph is gigantic (containing >100K edges) and contains many system events that are \emph{irrelevant} to the attack (\eg events that load irrelevant system libraries).
+The problem is worse for multi-step attacks with long attack sequences, making it hard for security analysts to sift through the graph and identify the attack-relevant parts. \cref{fig:demo} shows the dependency graph of a multi-stage data leakage attack and illustrates this problem: a small number of attack-relevant events are buried in an overwhelmingly large number of irrelevant events.